After you’ve decided to buy precious metals, the question now on your mind is “Should I buy gold or silver?” Which metal is a better choice for you?

 Given the two monetary metals perform differently in certain circumstances, there is a good argument to hold both to balance each other out.

 It may be better to own gold in periods of economic weakness such as the 2008/09 financial crisis.
-Whereas silver may be better in periods of growth – perhaps such as right now?
+Whereas silver may be better in periods of growth.
+Silver is also more likely to perform better later in the cycle – perhaps such as right now?

 You’ll have seen the current numbers favour silver in terms of which precious metals has more upside.
 So you could choose to weight your percentage in favour of silver right now.
 So long as you have patience and can stand more potential volatility in price.